5 types of wellness Brinker brought to their restaurant teams

 Using the report as a guide, Brinker created five essential elements of well-being — social, community, financial, physical and career.
 They started by indoctrinating Chili’s Leaders at their annual General Manager Conference, offering sessions like yoga, hikes, budgeting and community involvement.
 Rather than telling them about the power of well-being, they experienced it first hand — and quickly saw its connection to performance and business impact.

-Whole-person improvement in a single platform
+5 dimensions of wellness and whole-person improvement in a single platform

 Managers and team leads brought their experience back to the restaurants and discussions around well-being started to emerge.
 Short after, social media, team chats and hallway conversations were bubbling about well-being.
 With all this momentum, the team recognized the need to harness this spark and keep it alive.
 Brinker turned to technology to help them scale well-being across the country.